vipin-banka/hunk-catalog/README.md

 **notes**
 * Inherit your class from "IEntity" interface and implement it, this interface only demands for one string property named as Id.
 * You can design this class as your want.
 * To be able to set relationship with Catalogs and Categories add a property like below and decorate it with Parents attribute.
-You can name it anything you like. see more info for this [here](#link-to-catalog)
+You can name it anything you like.
 ```c#
         [Parents()]
         public IList<string> Parents { get; set; }